My Lovely Followers

 I would like to enter my tag into the following challenges:

-The Paper Funday challenge - ATG optional twist embossing heat and/or dry
+The Paper Funday challenge - ATG optional cute or creepy

-Tic Tac Toe challenge - layers, free, floral/foliage
+Tic Tac Toe challenge - top row across: die cut/twine/embossing

 Thanks for stopping by and take care.